On this page:

 Before you report an abandoned vehicle to us, check that it doesn't belong to a neighbour, or someone visiting a neighbour or local business.

-A vehicle can be parked on any public road or highway for an indefinite period, provided the vehicle has the following:
+A vehicle can be parked on any public road or highway, provided the vehicle has the following:

 Occasionally there are situations where a vehicle may still be investigated or classed as an abandoned vehicle.